Officials close beach parking lots in Mass., NH to slow spread of coronavirus

 Officials in Falmouth have already put up barriers in beach parking lots.
 Police in New Hampshire have also blocked off parking spaces near Hampton Beach.

-Rhode Island Gov. Gina Raimondo was forced to close all state beaches and parks after residents were caught ignoring social distancing guidelines.
+Rhode Island Gov. Gina Raimondo announced that the closure of all state beaches and parks beginning Friday after residents were caught ignoring social distancing guidelines.

 Click here for more coronavirus coverage.